victor2410/ChIPpipe/README.md

 ChIPalign:

-	This pipeline will produce in a directory (depend on -o option) a unique bam file named PREFIX.bam and an indexed bam file named PREFIX.bam.bai (if --bamIndex was specified).
+	This tool will produce in a folder (depend on -o option) a unique bam file named PREFIX.bam and an indexed bam file named PREFIX.bam.bai (if --bamIndex was specified).

 CallPeaks:

+	This tools will create four differents folders:

+		-> One tagAlign folder which contains all file tranformed from the initial bam file (replicates, pseudo-replicates, pool, control files...) in tagAlign format
+		-> One PeakCalling folder which contains all file issue from spp PeakCalling for each tagAlign file (including cross-correlation graphs)
+		-> One IDR folder (if --idr options have been set) which contains all file produce by IDR analysis and one folder plots which contains all IDR graphs if --no-plots option have not been set
+		-> finalsets folder (if --sets option have been set) which contains the two final peaks sets (optimum and conservative)

 CallPeaks_norep:

+	This tools will generate two folders:

+		-> One tagAlign folder which contains all file tranformed from the initial bam file (treatment and Input file...) in tagAlign format
+		-> One PeakCalling folder which contains all file issue from macs2 PeakCalling for each tagAlign file (including cross-correlation graphs)